arpytanshu/ML-playground/kmean-image-compression/README.md

 Each pixel is treated as a data sample.
 R, G, B value for each pixel is the feature of each sample.

-Applying KNN with K # of clusters.
+Applying k-mean with K # of clusters.
 The resulting image will have K distinct colors,
 which will be the most occuring K colors in the original image.